“I can bear ugliness,” he said. “I find the one thing I cannot live with is death.”

 ***Genre: Retelling, Fable, Classics, YA

-Mmm, this was such an enjoyable read.
-The atmosphere in these stories are moody and slightly disturbing, and it really puts you on edge in fear and anticipation right from the start: as with most fables, there are fangs ready to be bared, and it was a most delicious feeling not knowing what was to come next.
+Mmm, this was an enjoyable read.
+The atmosphere in these stories are moody and slightly disturbing, and it put me on edge in fear and anticipation right from the start: because as with most fables, there are fangs ready to be bared at the end, and it was a most delicious feeling not knowing what was to come next.

-Oh, and talk about stunning illustrations!
-The stories alone are stimulating enough to hold your interest, but the vibrant colors and evolving illustrations encasing the text definitely enhanced my urge to read on; they contributed so much to the mood and evolution of these stories, and as a picture book aficionado, I absolutely loved poring over the little details and changes from page to page.
+Furthermore, talk about stunning illustrations!
+The stories alone are stimulating enough to hold your interest, but the vibrant colors and evolving illustrations encasing the text definitely enhanced my urge to read on; they contributed so much to the mood of these stories, and as a picture book aficionado, I absolutely relished poring over the little details and changes in illustrations from page to page.

 Recommended?
 Of course!